Working From Home: Global Tax Issues

 21 Oct 2021 | Sarah Huntridge, Business Development Manager

-For many organisations, having their employees work from home has proved to be a huge success during the last 18 months.
+For many organisations, having their employees work from home has proved to be a huge success during the Covid19 pandemic.
 In the case of global companies, ‘home’ can be interpreted in different ways.
 Some international assignees perceive working from home as leaving their new host country (their base for their relocation) and returning to their original home country.
 In theory, assignees simply need an internet connection and computer to continue working.
 However, in reality, a temporary return to a home country can trigger legal implications regarding tax.

 Corporate tax lawyer Cathrine Bryant explains: “Where tax is paid will depend on several factors, but the most important is the employee’s tax residence status.
 The rules are complicated, but at its simplest, if your employee has been out of the country for longer than 183 days, they have likely established tax residency in the other country.
 If this is the case, the employee will be liable for tax in the country where they have established tax residency.”